youngpabs/paabs.github.io/about.md

 permalink: /about/
 ---

 Hi there!
 Thanks for checking this website out.
-I'm a soon to be graduated Computer Science major located in Seattle, WA with a dream to make a difference in world with my work and on those around me.
+I'm a new grad Computer Scientist located in Seattle, WA with a dream to make a difference in world with my work and on those around me.
 I hope to dabble in different areas of technology to figure out what I enjoy and would be good at within the field!
-I wanted to make this site as both a portfolio and tracker of the things I have worked on and my project plans at the moment.
+I see myself as a sort of creative engineer, blending my passions for the arts and bringing them to live digitally through programming.

-### Software
+### Frameworks

-With software engineering, I have heavy interest with UI Design, Machine Learning, and Graphics Programming.
-One of my current projects is my Senior Capstone Project.
-I'll be working with web-scraping algorithms, database management, and UI design for a client-side application.
 **Constantly using**
 - C++
 - Javascript